Griger204/Cubing-Workflow/README.md

  ## Post-solving thoughts
  <p>
 To sum up my trials, I improved a lot!
 This prossess took quiet a bit of time mainly due to practicing.
-Beating or matching this time isn't going to be easy but with more practice and engagement, I can make 40s a _bad_ solve.
+Beating or matching this time isn't going to be easy but with more practice and engagement, I can make 40s a <b>bad</b> solve.